outbe/outbe-l2-contracts/docs/adrs/0001-consumption-record.md

 # Context

-A Consumption Record (CR) is a content-addressed, immutable registry entry that represents a single, verifiable footprint of user consumption on L2.
-Each record is identified by a unique 32-byte hash (crHash) and is accompanied by metadata describing the context of the record.
+A Consumption Record (CR) is a content-addressed, immutable registry entry that represents a single, verifiable footprint of a user's Act of Consumption on L2 for a given Worldwide Day and User's Bank Account, as defined in the Reflection of Acts of Consumption (June 2025).
+Each record is identified off-chain by a Blake3-based preimage and is submitted on-chain by its 32-byte hash (crHash).
+The preimage is derived by CRA from:
+- bank_account_hash = blake3(bic + iban || bban)
+- registered_at = the UTC timestamp (seconds precision, ISO 8601) when the financial institution registered the transaction

+Operational context from the reflection:
+- CRA ingests transactions twice per Worldwide Day (split by local time): after local day end, and after Worldwide Day end (23:59 UTC–12).
+- CRA filters eligible merchant transactions, normalizes them to the CR schema, computes settlement values in Settlement Currency and coen, and generates the cryptographic hash per record.
+- Refunds are represented as negative-value CRs recorded in subsequent periods with references to the original CU and Worldwide Day.
+- Deduplication is enforced network-wide by ensuring CR hashes are unique across all CUs.

 Creation of records is permissioned to active Consumption Reflection Agents (CRAs) via a CRA Registry.

 This document describes the on-chain logic and data requirements for the L2 Consumption Record registry implemented by the upgradeable smart contract ConsumptionRecordUpgradeable.

 ## Goals